sshahidul29/Development-of-Data-Integration-and-Analytics-Framework-for-Sales-and-Procurement-department/README.md

 ## Data Analysis in PowerBI

 - Modeled data based on Star and Snowflake Schema to enhance data accessibility.
+- Working with complex DAX formulas to create required Measures, Calculated Columns and KPIs for analysis and reporting purposes.
+- Implemented visualization best practices by creating measures instead of calculated columns where necessary.
+This reduced the overall size and improved the performance of reports.
 - Created interactive Power BI dashboard and reports for informed decision-making.

  ![Sales Analysis](https://github.com/sshahidul29/Sales-and-Procurement-Data-Integration-and-Analytics-Framework/blob/main/Figures/SalesPB1.PNG)